tablelandnetwork/docs/docs/tutorials/json-files-nft-polygon.md

 - `images` ⇒ A couple of sample images, but any images/amount can be included—these will be uploaded to IPFS.
 Note that these will be related to the NFT's `tokenId`.
 - `metadata` ⇒ The corresponding metadata files for each image, which lack the "image" field value (empty string by default).
 The metadata files will have their "image" values overwritten by the image's `CID` upon IPFS upload.
 These JSON files must have a 1:1 relationship to images, with matching names (e.g., `0.jpeg` for the image, and `0` for the JSON, omitting the extension).
 - `contracts` ⇒ The NFT smart contract (`TwoTablesNFT`), which will mint tokens & allow for the `baseURI` to be set that points to the Tableland network. `TwoTablesNFT` is the "recommended" way to do things where two Tableland tables (_main_ and _attributes_) are used and composed with SQL.
-- `hardhat.config.js` ⇒ Some useful deployment configs, including gateways to the proper Alchemy node provider on Polygon Mumbai testnets -- and also loading the private key from `.env` for live testnet deployment.
+- `hardhat.config.js` ⇒ Some useful deployment configs, including gateways to the proper Alchemy node provider on Polygon Amoy testnets -- and also loading the private key from `.env` for live testnet deployment.
 - `scripts`:
   - `metadataProcessing.js` ⇒ Look for images in `images`, upload images to IPFS, parse the `metadata` files, write these CIDs to the corresponding JSON/object, and also, return the built object for metadata preparation.
   - `prepareSql.js` ⇒ Take the output from `uploadMetadataToIpfs.js` and build SQL statements.